 Newborn seizures are one of the first signs of birth injury.
 If your baby suffers from seizures that started shortly after birth, you may have a medical malpractice case on your hands.
 Don’t wait to take action!

-Contact Hampton & King today for a free consultation with an experienced lawyer.
+Contact Hampton & King today for a free consultation with an experienced birth injury attorney.
 We’ll use our expertise to hold doctors accountable for negligence, and ensure you get the compensation you need to care for your infant.